Twenty-five years ago, the Department of the Interior established a rule regarding firearms in National Parks.

 The rule said that they must be unloaded and in locked containers.
 The inspiration for the rule is unknown.
 Times have changed and so has the rule.

-In the waning days of the Bush administration, the rule was administratively changed to allow concealed carry in National Parks.
+In the waning days of the Bush administration, the rule was administratively changed to allow concealed carry in parks.
 This change was inspired by the troubles of Virginia concealed carry permit holders.
 Travel through the Old Dominion state traverses many Civil War battlefields which are now National Parks.
 Criminals also traverse these parks and prey in these parks.
 Even if criminals had chosen to obey the National Park Service’s one regulation regarding firearms (among thousands of others) and covenanted not to substitute knives, superior physical strength or other weapons, the rule would have been an annoyance to concealed carry licensees.
 The rule required that licensees stop at the border of parks, unload the gun and lock it up.
 While this harassment was dismissed in some quarters as a mere annoyance, it was an annoyance that could not show that it did any good.

 Some National Park lands in or near urban areas have a law enforcement presence that is little more than a guide service for disarmed citizens.
 Under the old rules, this provided an easy-prey target for criminal activity.
 Other parks are in remote areas which provide refuge for marijuana operations.
 These operations represent a great deal of money, and the operators do not take kindly to the intrusion of casual hikers.
 Other parks touch international borders and are routes for smugglers of various sorts.
 The boundaries of these parks are often poorly marked.
 One of the observers watching for alien smugglers was arrested for gun possession when he wandered into a national park.
 In 2006 alone there were 11 murders, 35 rapes, 61 robberies and 261 aggravated assaults in national parks.1 Given the number of visitors to the parks, this is a crime rate that is below the national average.
 However, if one is a victim, the crime rate is 100 percent.
 A nation that strives to save endangered snails should have equivalent concern for a minority of human victims.
 There are less dangerous animals in the national parks, and attacks by creatures from snakes to grizzly bears are routine.
 Opponents of the law claim that carrying guns will make park visitors engage in dangerous behavior such as approaching dangerous animals.
 The 31 states which allow concealed carry in state parks have not recorded any such problem, but facts are not the issue.